A Potato Plant from the Ground Up

 It was once told that potatoes are fattening.
 Not so!
 Sometimes people refer to a 'couch potato' to describe people who laze around watching TV. - Nothing could be further from the truth.

-Your potato contains no fat and no cholesterol for you to worry about.
+• Your potato contains no fat and no cholesterol for you to worry about,

-it provides nearly half of your the daily vitamin C (rice & pasta have none),
+• Provides nearly half of your the daily vitamin C (rice & pasta have none),

-nearly twice the amount of potassium as a banana,
+• Nearly twice the amount of potassium as a banana,

-plus fiber and vitamin B1 and B6.
+• Plus fiber and vitamin B1 and B6.

 Potato Plant Relationships

-Solanaceae along with Aubergine (Egg Plant), Capsicum (Sweet Peppers, Chili Peppers, and Paprika), Nicotiana (Tobacco), Petunia, Belladonna (Deadly Nightshade) and others.
+Tomato, Sweet Pepper & Potato plants Potato plants and tomato plants are closely related.
+They both belong to the same plant family Solanaceae along with Aubergine (Egg Plant), Capsicum (Sweet Peppers, Chili Peppers, and Paprika), Nicotiana (Tobacco), Petunia, Belladonna (Deadly Nightshade) and others.

-You'll notice that potato plant leaves are somewhat similar to their cousin's tomato leaves.
-It's best not to grow potatoes next to one of it's relatives or vice versa, as this increases the chances of passing on disease such as the fungal and viral infections that have adapted to infect this plant family.
+So it's best not to grow potatoes next to one of it's relatives or vice versa, as this increases the chances of passing on disease such as the fungal and viral infections that have adapted to infect this plant family.

 Potato Plant Diseases and Pests